React DOM element's attribute should not have a value of the wrong type

 This rule applies when React DOM element's attribute value is specified with a wrong type.

 React DOM element's attribute value can be specified with several types.
-However, a wrong value can be set or the attribute itself can be ignored when the attribute value of a wrong type is specified.
+However, if an invalid type is used, an unintended value can be set or the attribute itself can be ignored.
 Also React outputs a warning message for it.

 It can be applied to the following: